lucasmalara/my-golf-club/README.md

    - [Logout success](#logout-successfully)

-> If you do not authenticate you will be redirected to a login page.
+> If you do not authenticate, you will be redirected to a login page.

 <br>